Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Introduction

 \section{Introduction}

-With the applications in mobile phone unlocking, access control, payment tool and other security scenarios, biometric systems are widely used in our daily lives.
+With the applications in mobile phone unlocking, access control, payment tool, and other security scenarios, biometric systems are widely used in our daily lives.
 Among the most popular biometric modalities, fingerprint and face play vital roles in numerous access control applications.
-However, several reported studies \cite{ramachandra2017presentation,singh2020survey} have demonstrated that the existing systems are easily spoofed by presentation attacks (PAs) made from some low-cost materials, e.g. Rigid Mask for face \cite{heusch2020deep} and silica-gel for fingerprint \cite{9457215}.
+However, several reported studies \cite{ramachandra2017presentation,singh2020survey} have demonstrated that the existing systems are easily spoofed by presentation attacks (PAs) made from low-cost materials and instruments, e.g. Rigid Mask for face \cite{heusch2020deep} and silica-gel for fingerprint \cite{9457215}.
 These issues raise wide concerns about the vulnerability of biometric systems incorporated in access control applications.
-Therefore it is essential to detect the presentation attacks to achieve reliable biometric applications.
+Therefore, it is essential to detect presentation attacks to achieve reliable biometric applications.

-To reliably address the vulnerability of the biometric systems to PAIs, several Presentation Attack Detection (PAD) methods have been proposed \cite{ramachandra2017presentation}, which can be divided into hardware and software based methods.
-Hardware based solutions \cite{9335499,heusch2020deep,7018027} employ the special types of sensors to capture liveness characteristics.
+To reliably address the vulnerability of the biometric systems to PAIs, several Presentation Attack Detection (PAD) methods have been proposed \cite{ramachandra2017presentation}, which can be divided into hardware and software-based methods.
+Hardware-based solutions \cite{heusch2020deep,9335499,7018027} employ special types of sensors to capture liveness characteristics.
 For instance, Heusch et al. \cite{heusch2020deep} adopt short wave infrared (SWIR) imaging technology to detect face PAs, which shows superior performance over similar models working on color images.
-Light field camera (LFC) is introduced by Raghavendra et al.\cite{7018027} to detect PAs by exploring the variation of the focus between multiple depth images.
-For fingerprint, an optical coherence tomography (OCT)-based PAD system is designed by Liu et al. \cite{9335499} to obtain the depth information of fingerprints.
-Generally speaking, hardware-based solutions are sensor-specific, resulting in strong security but weak applicability because of usability or cost limitations.
+A light field camera (LFC) is introduced by Raghavendra et al.\cite{7018027} to detect PAs by exploring the variation of the focus between multiple depth images.
+For fingerprints, an optical coherence tomography (OCT)-based PAD system is designed by Liu et al. \cite{9335499} to obtain the depth information of fingerprints.
+Generally speaking, hardware-based solutions are sensor-specific, resulting in strong security but weak applicability because of usability or cost limitations, and the current mainstream is software-based methods.